Major Arcana

 Upright: Trust in larger patterns — the sense that your story is part of a turning bigger than you can see from inside it.

 Reversed: Fighting impermanence.
-Practice is learning to sit at the wheel's centre, where the turning is quietest.
+Practice is learning to sit at the wheel's center, where the turning is quietest.

 Wheel of Fortune in Shadow work

-Upright: Noticing your recurring cycles — the patterns that revolve until they are recognised.
+Upright: Noticing your recurring cycles — the patterns that revolve until they are recognized.

 Reversed: The victim shadow: where does 'bad luck' conveniently explain a loop your own choices help maintain?